Air Force Nuclear Weapons Center: History

 Hanscom Air Force Base, Massachusetts concentrated on new levels of sophistication in electronics and avionics development.
 However, both locations were closed for testing in the late 1970s because the Air Force felt that limited Research and Development funds were better spent on technology than on infrastructure.

 One aspect of the testing environment involves the features a particular location might offer that could help (or hinder) testing of weapons such as supersonic aircraft technologies, associated munitions, and space systems.
 For example, the Special Weapons Center was established at Kirtland Air Force Base, New Mexico because of the concentration of technologies and industries supporting nuclear weapons development in the region.

 In 1958 Special Weapons Center scientists began to simulate the effects of nuclear explosions in order to strengthen US missiles, missile sites and aircraft against possible enemy attack.
 It was in 1958 that a nuclear effects simulator was first constructed in an abandoned dining hall at Kirtland.

 In the wake of the signing of the Partial Nuclear Test Ban Treaty in 1963, the Air Force Weapons Laboratory (AFWL) was created from the Research Directorate elements of the Special Weapons Center.
 The Special Weapons Center gave up much of its research and development work to the newly created Air Force Weapons Laboratory.
 The Center continued with its test and evaluation mission and as Kirtland's host organization.
 The Weapons Laboratory built facilities during the 1960s to simulate nuclear effects such as transient radiation, X-rays, and electromagnetic pulse (EMP).

 The Special Weapons Center took over management of Air Force Systems Command's test and evaluation facilities at Holloman Air Force Base near Alamogordo, New Mexico, during the summer of 1970.
 And, just one year later on 1 July 1971, Kirtland merged with Manzano and Sandia Base, its neighbors to the east, creating the sprawling military complex known as Kirtland Air Force Base.
 The center then began providing base support services and continued to do so for the next five years, while Field Command, Defense Nuclear Agency, became a major base tenant rather than the base host organization.

 Because of budget restrictions and the need to save money, the Air Force Special Weapons Center was disestablished on 1 April 1976.
-In 1976 AFSWC was closed and OPR functions came to the AFWL.
+In 1976 AFSWC was closed and OPR [Office of Primary Responsibility?] functions came to the AFWL.
 Special Weapons Center's responsibilities as Kirtland's "landlord" were also transferred to the Air Force Contract Management Division on the same day.